Cohu Inc

 COHU

-Cohu Inc is a supplier of semiconductor test and inspection equipment, including handlers, contactors, and thermal subsystems, serving semiconductor manufacturers and test subcontractors globally.
-The company operates as a key niche player in the capital-intensive semiconductor equipment ecosystem, providing critical tools for ensuring chip quality and reliability.
-The current investor narrative is intensely focused on the company's positioning within the AI-driven semiconductor equipment market, with recent news highlighting significant analyst optimism and price target upgrades.
-However, this optimism is tempered by recent quarterly volatility, as evidenced by a sharp sell-off following an unexpected Q4 loss, creating a debate between its long-term growth prospects in advanced packaging and testing and near-term profitability challenges.…
+Cohu Inc is a supplier of semiconductor test and inspection equipment, including handlers, contactors, and thermal subsystems, serving semiconductor manufacturers and test subcontractors.
+The company operates as a key niche player within the capital-intensive semiconductor equipment industry, providing critical tools for ensuring chip quality and reliability.
+The current investor narrative is dominated by its perceived role in the AI-driven semiconductor equipment market, with recent news highlighting significant stock volatility driven by analyst upgrades and quarterly earnings performance that pits strong revenue growth against unexpected profitability challenges.…

 COHU